-Some of the factors that affect this evaluation are, nature of the product, number of channel members, degree of control over the different channel members, and their importance in the overall value chain.
+Some of the factors that affect this evaluation are the nature of the product, the number of channel members, the degree of control over the different channel members, and their importance in the overall value chain.

-Channel performance evaluation can be done through company records, managers' field visits, or their customers.
+Channel performance evaluation can be done through company records, managers' field visits, or customers.

 Channel management is an integral part of the marketing strategy.
 Therefore any company must have the vision to include it in the early stages of planning a product launch.